 Stairs & Basement Garden Suite

 There are two types of interior stairs.
 The most common are those framed on-site by carpenters from rough lumber and then clad with a finish material.
-This universal method creates a generic-looking and bulky product that isn’t sexy or exciting.
+This universal method produces a generic-looking and bulky product that isn’t sexy or exciting.
 Custom-designed is the other designation.
-And when provided the opportunity, and project budget allowance, we prefer the custom design route.
-Customization allows the interior stairs to respond to their unique position in the project, and they can be completely fabricated in our millwork shop.
+And when provided the opportunity and project budget allowance, we prefer the custom design route.
+We customized the interior stairs to respond to their specific location in the project, and we fabricated them entirely in our millwork shop.

 Second Level Kitchen Playroom Annex